 Originally from Canada, I left in 1990 and taught English in Japan for three years, then came to NZ as a backpacker.
 As fate would have it I met a Kiwi sheep farmer and have been here in Southland now for 25 years!

-I've always been interested in that which exists beyond the material, physical world and believe that part of our mental wellness relies on having a meaningful relationship with our inner self.
-I'm drawn to metaphysics, transpersonal psychology, mindfulness and the influence of our unconscious on our conscious self.
-These interests led me to study to become a yoga teacher and to study the works of Carl Jung.
+That which exists beyond the material, physical world has always interested me and I believe our mental wellness relies on having a meaningful relationship with our inner world.
+This means I'm drawn to neuroscience, metaphysics, transpersonal psychology, mindfulness and the influence of our unconscious on our conscious self.

 So that’s a bit about me.
 'You' are my welcome visitor.
 I wonder what it is that’s brought you here ...